-Rebound Behavioral Health Hospital helps adults who are struggling with late-onset depression build a strong foundation for long-term stability.
-Serving greater Charlotte and Lancaster, Rebound is a trusted mental health treatment center for adults in South Carolina.
+Rebound Behavioral Health Hospital helps older adults who are struggling with late-onset depression build a strong foundation for long-term stability.
+Serving greater Charlotte and Lancaster, Rebound is a trusted mental health treatment center for seniors in South Carolina.

 Learn more about late-life depression and treatment at Rebound Behavioral Health in South Carolina

 It’s been estimated that late-onset depression occurs in approximately 6% of people over the age of 65 in any given year.
 This means that about 2 million older adults are experiencing symptoms of depression, a mental disorder that causes changes in behavior, mood, and cognition every single year.
 If you or a loved one is struggling with late-onset depression, you may feel sad a great deal of the time, unable to stop crying even when there’s nothing outwardly wrong.
 You may find that you’re avoiding activities and people that once brought you pleasure, preferring to stay home alone.
 You may feel helpless, worthless, as though you’ve used up the very best of your days.
 You may find your thoughts plagued with fears about your health, money, or other stresses.
 Life over the age of 65 doesn’t have to feel so hard.
 Depression is a very treatable illness and our leading depression treatment center for seniors is here to help.